About the Journal

-Founded in 2025, AI & Antiquity: Journal of Teaching and Technology in Ancient Studies (ISSN 3081-4553) was established on the belief that Ancient Studies — encompassing History, Archaeology, Philology, and Art History — urgently needs a dedicated space for critical reflection on pedagogy, teaching practices, and the transformative role of digital technologies in education.
-In an academic landscape where research often takes precedence, this journal seeks to prioritize teaching as a fundamental, creative, and intellectual aspect of professional practice in the study of the ancient world.
+Founded in 2025, AI & Antiquity: Journal of Teaching and Technology in Ancient Studies (ISSN 3081-4553) was established on the conviction that Ancient Studies—encompassing history, archaeology, philology, and art history—urgently require a dedicated forum for critical reflection on pedagogy, teaching practices, and the transformative role of digital technologies in education.
+In a scholarly environment where research often takes precedence, this journal places teaching at the centre of attention: as a fundamental, creative, and intellectual dimension of professional practice in the study of the ancient world.

-The journal’s core mission is to foster meaningful dialogue among researchers, educators, and technologists exploring inclusive, active, and innovative pedagogical approaches to engaging with the past.
-As an online publication, AI & Antiquity serves as a dynamic space for sharing ideas and practices across disciplines and geographies.
-While artificial intelligence plays a central role in this conversation, the journal also embraces a wider range of digital tools—from virtual environments and data visualization to collaborative platforms and gamified learning strategies—all aimed at reshaping how we teach and learn about Antiquity in the 21st century.
+The journal’s mission is to foster dialogue among researchers, educators, and technologists committed to inclusive, active, and innovative pedagogies for engaging with the past.
+AI & Antiquity gives particular attention to perspectives historically overlooked in scholarship—especially those of women and other underrepresented groups—alongside the experiences of neurodivergent students and educators.
+As an online publication, it provides a dynamic platform for exchanging ideas and practices across disciplines and geographies.
+While artificial intelligence occupies a central place in this conversation, the journal also embraces a wide spectrum of digital tools—from immersive environments and data visualisation to collaborative platforms and gamified learning strategies—with the aim of reshaping how Antiquity is taught and learned in the 21st century.

-Backed by a distinguished editorial team and an international advisory board, AI & Antiquity guarantees academic excellence, interdisciplinary innovation, and global relevance in all its contributions.
+Drawing on the expertise of a distinguished editorial team and an international advisory board, AI & Antiquity ensures academic excellence, fosters interdisciplinary innovation, and seeks global relevance in every contribution it publishes.

-The inaugural volume features the proceedings of the First International Conference on Innovation and Technology in Ancient History Education, held online on May 7–8, 2025.
-Building on this foundational issue, AI & Antiquity now welcomes submissions for its second volume.
+The inaugural issue of AI & Antiquity: Journal of Teaching and Technology in Ancient Studies featured the proceedings of the First International Conference on Innovation and Technology in Ancient History Education, held online on May 7–8, 2025.
+Building on this foundation, the journal now invites submissions for its second volume.
+From 2026 onward, AI & Antiquity will publish two issues per year (February and September).

-We invite contributions from scholars, educators, and researchers who are rethinking how, why, and for whom we teach Antiquity today.
-We are especially interested in work that integrates digital technologies with forward-thinking pedagogical approaches.
+We welcome contributions from scholars, educators, and researchers engaged in rethinking how, why, and for whom Antiquity is taught today.
+We are especially interested in work that:

 -